sonots/dummer/README.md

 ## dummer\_simple

-I created a simple version of `dummer` since it can not achieve the maximum system I/O throughputs because of its rich features.
+I created a simple version of `dummer` since `dummer` could not achieve the maximum system I/O throughputs because of its rich features.
 This simple version, `dummer_simple` could  achieve the system I/O limit in my environment.

 Sorry, but this simple script cannot post data to fluentd process, supports only writing to a file.